-Even though your home is already likely worth more than it ever has been, you can even get more value out of it if you make common home repairs like replacing pipes or a water heater.
+Even if your home is already worth more than in the past, you can get even more value out of it if you make common home repairs like replacing pipes or a water heater.

 Also consider revamping your kitchen or bathrooms, since those are big influencers for people looking for a new home.
-Even a fresh coat of paint can breathe new life into your home and make it all the more appealing on an already hot market.
+A fresh coat of paint can breathe new life into your home and make it all the more appealing if you put it on the market.

 Reason #3: Houses are Selling Fast

 Looking to sell quickly?
-Now’s the time.
-Houses have, on average, only been on the market for 17 days before selling.
-Just be prepared to have to move out quickly and make sure you have a plan for where you’ll live next.
+Now could be a good time.
+At the start of the year, homes were typically on the market for two weeks longer than a year prior, but that still represents a quicker sale than pre-pandemic norms.
+So if you do decide to sell your property, be prepared to have to move out quickly and make sure you have a plan for where you’ll live next.

 3 Reasons You Should Wait to Sell Your House